 When you want to learn how to protect your car from salt, washing your vehicle during the winter will remove toxic impurities from your paint.
 Not only will your car look good and sparkle in the sun, but it will also remove salt and other debris on the paint.
 Keeping your car clean will ensure that rust and other forms of corrosion don’t take their toll on your vehicle.

 The easiest and safest way to wash your car during the winter is to take it to a car wash.
 Since it will be cold outside, you don’t want to risk freezing your hose or yourself to accomplish this task.
-Choose a sunny day, and make sure to go to a car wash that has a drier to prevent the water from icing on your vehicle.
+Choose a sunny day, and make sure to go to a car wash that uses a soft brush and strong driers to prevent the water from icing on your vehicle.

 You also want to make sure you pick the undercarriage wash option.
 Washing your undercarriage will ensure that salt and other debris get removed from the bottom of your car.
 The underbelly of your vehicle is where rust can take hold, and by the time you notice, there will be damage to the metal components.